HyperActive Software Home

 If you are running the script from a remote server, substitute the IP or domain address of the server for localhost.

-Here are some other sites that discuss using Revolution as a CGI:
+Here are some other sites that discuss using LiveCode as a CGI:

-http://forums.runrev.com/phpBB2/viewforum.php?f=15 The Runtime Revolution forum which discusses Revolution CGIs.
+http://forums.runrev.com/phpBB2/viewforum.php?f=15 The RunRev LiveCode forum which discusses LiveCode CGIs.

-http://www.navaching.com/pagem.html Nelson Zink discusses setting up a website to do e-commerce using MetaCard or Revolution as a CGI
+http://www.navaching.com/pagem.html Nelson Zink discusses setting up a website to do e-commerce using MetaCard or LiveCode as a CGI

-http://www.andregarzia.com/index.html Andre Garcia, the expert in Revolution CGIs, offers additional tools and libraries.
+http://www.andregarzia.com/index.html Andre Garcia, an expert in LiveCode CGIs, offers additional tools and libraries.